Triglav via Plemenice

 Mode:

-Čez Plemenice (or Bambergova Pot) is one among many trails that takes us to the peak of Triglav and is considered to be the most demanding (excluding the climbing ones naturally).
-It starts from Luknja pass and leads up through western slopes of Plemenice peak.
-It's a pretty steep climb from the start, part of it is a classical via-ferrata, however most of the trail is unprotected.
+Čez Plemenice (or Bambergova pot) is one among many marked trails that take us to the peak of Triglav and is considered to be the most demanding.
+It starts from Luknja pass and leads up through the western slopes of Plemenice peak.
+It's a pretty steep climb from the start, part of it is a classical via ferrata, however most of the trail is unprotected.
 There are maybe two sections that require more attention as they are exposed (and maybe thus rated II climbing difficulty), the rest is a really enjoyable scramble and hike.
-My personal experience was to use a single trekking pole which proved much more helpful than actual via-ferrata set, I could scramble and hike at the same time using it.

-As already mentioned Čez Plemenice is the most challenging tourist path to Triglav and that comes as a combination of technical difficulty but also the effort one needs to make.
-Starting from Vrata valley it requires sligthly over 700 meters of elevation gain to get to Luknja pass and then another 600 meters of steep climb to get to the peak of Plemenice.
-Keep in mind another 500 meters that are separating from the peak of Triglav.
-However once Plemenice are reached the path eases off with inclination allowing to catch breath on giant limestone plateau just below western face of Triglav.
+As already mentioned, čez Plemenice is the most challenging tourist path to Triglav and that comes as a combination of technical difficulty but also the effort one needs to make.
+Starting from Vrata Valley it requires slightly over 700 meters of elevation gain to get to Luknja pass and then another 600 meters of steep climb to get to the peak of Plemenice.
+Keep in mind another 500 meters that are separating us from the peak of Triglav.
+However, once Plemenice is reached, the path eases off with its inclination, allowing you to catch your breath on a giant limestone plateau just below the western face of Triglav.

-After joining Kugyjeva Pot the difficulty rises again to involve us in scramble up to Triglavska škrbina pass.
-From here, partly secured we continue to the peak of Triglav.
-This section is rated A+ using via-ferrata scale which is not considered a big challenge, just that already covered elevation gain and altitude start to kick in as the main factor slowing us down.
+After joining Kugyjeva pot the difficulty rises again to involve us in a scramble up to Triglavska škrbina pass.
+From here, partly secured, we continue to the peak of Triglav.
+This section is rated A+ using the via ferrata scale, which is not considered a big challenge, just that the already covered elevation gain and altitude start to kick in as the main factors slowing us down.

-Descent goes along Lesser Triglav which is connected to his big brother with a sharp and bit airy ridge.
-There are exposed sections but all of them are secured in key moments with metal railing.
-Difficulty - A+, most picturesque moment of the trip !
+The descent goes along Mali Triglav, which is connected to its big brother with a sharp and a bit airy ridge.
+There are exposed sections but all of them are secured in key moments with metal railings.
+Difficulty - A+; this is definitely the most picturesque section of the route.

-From Dom na Kredarici mountian shelter we can already head down back to Vrata valley or hike to top of Kredarica which results in another 100m of elevation gain.
-Either way, we will get to the Tominškova Pot and Čez Prag trails crossroad.
-I preferred Tominškova Pot as it is a bit longer but less steep and also lands us closer to the parking in Vrata valley.
+On leaving the Mali Triglav ridge we land close to the Triglavski dom na Kredarici mountain shelter.
+From here we can already head down back to Vrata Valley or hike to the top of Kredarica, which results in another 100m of elevation gain.
+Either way, we will get to the Tominškova pot and Pot čez Prag trails crossroads.

-Tominškova Pot is less vertical than Čez Prag path, at least in the first sections.
-It’s basically a serie of secured descending traverses with some time to appreciate surrounding landscape.
-It’s exposed slightly in two spots but technically is really easy.
+Tominškova pot is one of three marked paths that lead to Triglav from Vrata Valley (the other two are Pot čez Prag and Čez Plemenice).
+It is less vertical than the Pot čez Prag path, at least in the upper sections.
+It’s basically a series of secured traverses with some time to appreciate the surrounding landscape.
+It’s exposed slightly in two spots but technically it is really easy.
 Protection is there for you when needed.
 In the lower part it gets nastier, as the path is eroded a bit and caution is required when setting foot on the ground.
-It also gets steeper which is not pleasant after good 1500 meters of descent.
+It also gets steeper, which is not pleasant after a good 1,500 meters of descent.
 But that's the price one needs to pay for visiting Triglav.

 Trip conditions